DonaldChung-HK/CodeEntropy/README.md

 pip install .
 ```

-### Command-line tools
+### Command-line tool
-A quick and easy way to get started is to use the command-line tool which you can run in bash by simply typing `CodeEntropyPoseidon`
+A quick and easy way to get started is to use the command-line tool which you can run in bash by simply typing `CodeEntropyPoseidon` (Note: this doesn't work on Windows!!!)
 #### For help
 ```
 CodeEntropyPoseidon -h